anantoghosh/react-linkify-it/readme.md

 ## Using modern and legacy bundle

-By default, when you import `react-linkit`, it will use a modern bundle meant for browsers which support [RegExp Unicode property escapes](https://caniuse.com/mdn-javascript_builtins_regexp_property_escapes).
+By default, when you import `react-linkify-it`, it will use a modern bundle meant for browsers which support [RegExp Unicode property escapes](https://caniuse.com/mdn-javascript_builtins_regexp_property_escapes).